Part of Forebrain

 Summary of Pathway:

-Auditory sense - Lateral lemniscus - Inferior colliculus - Medial geniculate body - Auditory radiation - Sublentiform part of internal capsule - auditory cortex
+Auditory sense - Lateral lemniscus - Inferior colliculus - Medial geniculate body - Auditory radiation - Sublentiform part of the internal capsule - the auditory cortex

-Visual sense - optic chiasma - optic tract - Lateral geniculate body - optic radiation - retrolentiform part of internal capsule - visual cortex
+Visual sense - optic chiasma - optic tract - Lateral geniculate body - optic radiation - retro-lentiform part of the internal capsule - visual cortex

 |Medial geniculate body

 ||Primary auditory area (41,42)